-Task 5 - Deploy your Edge Gateway and add your first API
+Task 5 - Deploy your Cloud Data Plane and add your first API

 Your onboarding is now complete!
 The next step will be to setup a very basic API to demonstrate how APIs are managed within Tyk Cloud.

 Steps to add an API in Tyk Cloud

 Step 1 - Access the Dashboard: Go to the Control Plane overview and click the dashboard link in the Ingress list.
 You’ll be redirected to the Tyk Dashboard for your Control Plane.